Mass gap: Examples from classical theories

-At the classical level, a mass gap appears while, at quantum level, one has a tower of excitations and this property of the theory is preserved after quantization in the limit of momenta going to zero.
+At the classical level, a mass gap appears while, at quantum level, one has a tower of excitations, and this property of the theory is preserved after quantization in the limit of momenta going to zero.

 Yang–Mills theory

+While lattice computations have suggested that Yang–Mills theory indeed has a mass gap and a tower of excitations, a theoretical proof is still missing.
+This is one of the Clay Institute Millennium problems and it remains an open problem.
+Such states for Yang–Mills theory should be physical states, named glueballs, and should be observable in the laboratory.